 Recently, I asked the group:

-Thirty-six people responded (besides me — my answer is highlighted).
+Thirty-six people responded (besides me — my answer is checked).

 Twenty of them (56%) said that they don’t manage to express most of their gratitude, appreciation, and love.
 Ten of those twenty felt like their friends didn’t really understand the level to which they were appreciated.